ntrezowan/the-plain/_posts/2015-11-25-installing-owncloud-on-centos.md

 **Customize OwnCloud Footer**

-To customize your OwnCloud footer text, change it to the following;
+To customize your OwnCloud footer, change it to the following;
 ```
 # vi /usr/share/nginx/html/owncloud/lib/private/defaults.php
 [Sample output]